giro-dev/matriarch/README.md

 4. Overrider.nullValue(): it will set the field as null.
 Could be used as:
    1. `.override("aggregate.purchase.claimDate", Overrider.nullValue())`
    2. `.override("aggregate.purchase.voucher", null)`
+5. You can Overrire a List element using `[<index>]` and Map value using `[<key>]`
+   1. by default the list size is random between 1 and 15.
+If you specify an index bigger than that, the list will be filled as this index (randomly in cases where no override definition exists)
+   2. Map objects are limited at the moment to a Map<Object, Object>, it will try to generate:
+     - A **key** with the `<key>` to the object defined as key
+     - A **value** as defined.  !is not allowed to generate random values for Map or Collection (if you need it you have to pass them as a Overrider.object(<CollectionValue>))

 ### As Annotation for Junit Parametrized Test
 Add a `@MotherFactoryResource` annotation to define the parameters